The Co-operative Young Leaders

 The Co-operative Young Leaders programme has been recognised and rewarded as part of the winning Regional Character Awards 2016 and The Co-operative Solidarity Award Winners 2015.

-There are over 100 trained leaders in Years 7-11, leaders have been trained generically in leadership skills and students may then choose different projects within a year, such as Modern Foreign Languages, ICT, Reading, Literacy, Olympic Lessons and Science.
+There are many trained leaders in Years 7-11, leaders have been trained generically in leadership skills and students may then choose different projects within a year, such as music, ICT, Reading, Literacy and Science.
 Training to be a Co-operative Young Leader takes place as part of the Academy Extras programme, where students learn how to work as a team, develop their presentation skills and learn how to organise small groups.
 Planning for all the different projects also takes place within the Academy Extras Programme after-school club, students learn to write their own lesson plans, PowerPoint presentations and lesson organisation, plan their delivery of the topic and create certificates for presentation at the end of each lesson.

 The aims of the Academy and the Co-operative Young Leaders programme are to: